 Visitors can enjoy fishing and delicious raw fish.
 It is quiet and clean.
 It is a large harbor that is surrounded by small and large breakwaters.

 This is the first harbor that you will see by following route 7 towards Yangyang in about 2km.
-It is one of the three most beautiful harbors in Gangweon-do and in the past it was well known for the ume blossoms along the sea floating around in the village.
+It is one of the three most beautiful harbors in Gangweon-do and in the past it was well known for the ume blossoms along the sea floating around the village.
 The stone island at the Namae coastline and the two islands connected by breakwaters make this place even more special.

 Gisamun-ri attracts visitors with its clean sand beaches and blue waters.
 Visitors can enjoy freshly caught fish and also experience boat fishing and sea fishing on the breakwaters.